huggla/sam-samba/README.md

 ## Pre-set environment variables (can be set at runtime)
 * SHARES_DIR (/shares): Root directory for shares.
 * SHARE_USERS (shareuser): Semi colon separated list of user names that should have access the the shares.
-* DELETE_PASSWORD_FILES (no): A security feature that deletes mounted password files.
-NOTE!
-Take backup of passwords, you might loose the source file.
-Should be safe to use with secrets.
 ### Default global configuration
 * global_smb_passwd_file (/shares/smbpasswd): Encrypted passwords for all Samba users.
 * global_dns_proxy (no)